 Natural Resources and sources of income

+Does Russia regret selling Alaska?
+Probably, yes.
+We can emphasize the importance of the purchase of Alaska regarding natural resources.
 Shortly after the sale of Alaska, rich gold deposits were discovered, and gold hunters from America began to flock there.
-Fifty years after the sale, it is reported that the United States earned about 50 times more than it paid for Alaska.
-In addition to gold, there are rich deposits of coal, molybdenum, platinum, and natural gas.
-The largest share of natural resources is oil fields.
+Fifty years after the sale, it is reported that the United States earned about 50 times more than it paid because of the natural resources in Alaska.
+In addition to gold, there are rich deposits of natural resources in Alaska like coal, molybdenum, platinum, and natural gas.
+The largest share of natural resources in Alaska is oil fields.
 More than 80 million tons of oil are produced annually, which is equivalent to the annual joint production of Kuwait and the United Arab Emirates.
-A few years ago, the US had announced the international community that another oil field was discovered in Alaska.
+A few years ago, the US had announced to the international community that another oil field was discovered in Alaska.
 Newly explored reserves are reported to be extremely rich.
 Freshwater resources in the Alaska region can generate even higher revenue from fishing and seafood.
 Tourism is one of the most profitable areas in recent years.

 The geography of Alaska

 It is located in the northwestern part of America and is separated from Asia by the Bering Strait.
 The Pacific washes the south and southwest coast.
 There are 1,800 islands, 3 million lakes, and 3,000 rivers in Alaska.
 Although mild weather conditions prevail in coastal areas, most of the land has negative temperatures.

 McKinley, the highest peak in North America, is located here and is known as the most touristic area.
 One-third of Alaska is covered by wood.